tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/config.md

 ```

 ### DisposeHttpClient
+In .NET, it's important to properly **dispose** of `HttpClient`` instances to release underlying resources and avoid potential issues with resource exhaustion.

 `KSqlDBContextOptions` and `KSqlDbRestApiClient` - `DisposeHttpClient` property is by default set to `false`.
 From v2.0.0 the used `HttpClients` will not be disposed by default.

-The above mentioned behavior can be overridden in the following ways:
+The above mentioned behavior can be overridden in the following ways, but it is not recommended:
 ```C#
 var contextOptions = new KSqlDBContextOptions(ksqlDbUrl)
 {